tokenpage/yieldseeker-contracts/README.md

 The wallet validates UserOperation signatures from either:
 1. The wallet's owner (user's EOA)
 2. Any address in the cached `agentOperators` list (synced from Factory)

+**Important**: The operator list is cached locally for gas efficiency.
+After operator changes at the Factory level, wallets must call `syncFromFactory()` to refresh their cache.
+See [Emergency Controls](#emergency-controls-and-stale-cache-mitigation) for details on this limitation and mitigations.

 ---